skyconqueror/skyconqueror.github.io/biography.md

 spirit of NWOBHM.

 Chris left the band at the end of 2004, and SKYCONQUEROR continued as an unholy four piece.
-At the end of 2006 two new songs were recorded at Luna Studio in L&uuml;dinghausen by Dieter Steffan for a compilation containing a variety of different music styles.
+At the end of 2006 two new songs were recorded at Luna Studio in Lüdinghausen by Dieter Steffan for a compilation containing a variety of different music styles.
 In March 2008 the "HELLSTORY" CD was also recorded at Luna Studio, containing twelve songs from the last ten years.
 This lethal dose of metal emerged from the pits of hell in June